-- 13.1.1 Reporting institutions are required to conduct CDD on the customer and the person conducting the transaction, when: - (a) establishes business relationship with customer; - (b) it has any suspicion of ML/FT regardless of the amount of transaction; or - (c) it has any doubt about the veracity or adequacy of previously obtained information.
+- 13.1.1 Reporting institutions are required to conduct CDD on the customer and the person conducting the transaction, in the circumstances set as below: - (a) establishes business relationship with customer;

+- (b) it has any suspicion of ML/FT regardless of the amount of transaction; or - (c) it has any doubt about the veracity or adequacy of previously obtained information. - 13.1.2 Reporting institutions are also required to comply with other specific CDD measures as may be specified by Labuan FSA.